backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 **3. Authentication using app-config.yaml**

-Set the configs in your `app-config.yaml` to the your container name.
+Set the configs in your `app-config.yaml` to point to your container name.

 https://docs.openstack.org/api-ref/identity/v3/?expanded=password-authentication-with-unscoped-authorization-detail#password-authentication-with-unscoped-authorization
 for more details.